Advanced-Computer-Lab-2022/KIMOS/README.md

 1. As an Instructor you can :

-    - select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in you currency.
-    - filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
-    - view :
+    - View :
         - all the titles of the courses available including the total hours of the course and course rating.
-        - A preview video of the course and the course outline before registering for it.
+        - a preview video of the course and the course outline before registering for it.
-        - The most viewed/ most popular courses.
+        - the most viewed/ most popular courses.
-        - And accept the contract which includes all the rights to the posted videos and materials as well as the % taken by the company on each video per registered trainee.
+        - and accept the contract which includes all the rights to the posted videos and materials as well as the % taken by the company on each video per registered trainee.
-        - All the titles, ratings and reviews of the courses given by him/her and filter them based on a subject or price or you can also search for a course given by you based on course title or subject or Instructor.
+        - all the titles, ratings and reviews of the courses given by him/her and filter them based on a subject or price or you can also search for a course given by you based on course title or subject or Instructor.
         - his/her rating and reviews as an Instructor.
         - the amount of money owed per month.
         - the price of each course and filter the courses based on price.

-    - create a new course and fill in all its details inclding title, subtitles, price and a description of the course.
+    - Create a new course and fill in all its details including title, subtitles, price and a description of the course.
-    - upload a video link from YouTube under each subtitle and enter a short description of the video or a vido link as a preview of the course.
+    - Upload a video link from YouTube under each subtitle and enter a short description of the video or a vido link as a preview of the course.
-    - create a multiple choice exam with 4 choices per question and set the correct answer for each question.
+    - Create a multiple choice exam with 4 choices per question and set the correct answer for each question.
-    - edit his/her mini biography or email.
+    - Edit his/her mini biography or email.
-    - define a promotion for the course and for how long.
+    - Define a promotion for the course and for how long.
-    - choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
-    - view and accept the website/ company refund/ payment policy while signing up.
+    - View and accept the website/ company refund/ payment policy while signing up.
-    - log in using a username and password.
+    - Log in using a username and password.
-    - log out.
+    - Log out.

 2. As an Individual Trainee you can :

-    - select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in you currency.
-    - filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
-    - view :
+    - View :
         - all the titles of the courses available including the total hours of the course and course rating.
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.